nemothorx/neon-git/README.md

 (note: this repo was originally "git-timemachine" from 2020, and became "neon-git" in 2024 as the scope broadened)

+## _gitconfig

+My depersonalised gitconfig.
+Mainly here for the aliases.
+Some are practical, some fun. (`git lg1` is my musclememory replacement for `git log`)

+## ghls

+ghls is a "github ls".
+On a normal directory it runs "ls" with suitable options to give a listing identical to github.
+In a git repo, it gives commit info per file and directory, mimicking the github interface.

+Note that this is the script which moved the repo away from being "git-timemachine" and into just being my personalised set of git helpers

 ## timemachine

 These are tools to help turn a directory of script archives into a git